 This course provides students the opportunity to collect, discuss, interpret, and defend current issues that affect agricultural business, missions and science through economic, environmental and social conditions and the production of agricultural commodities.
+Graduating Seniors only.

-AG 410 Agriculture Internship (Fall, Spring, Summer)
+AG 410 Agriculture Internship (Fall, Spring, Summer) 2 hrs.